Border Collie Basset Hound Mix: Info, Pictures, Characteristics & Facts

 Border Collie Basset Hound Mix Puppies

-It’s critical to note that where you buy your Border Collie Basset Hound mix puppy will determine his health and happiness for the rest of his life.
+It’s critical to note that where you buy your Border Collie Basset Hound mix puppy will determine their health and happiness for the rest of their life.
 Are you willing to forgo the wellness of your new dog for a cheap price tag?

 In case you didn’t know already, there are a lot of bad dog breeders out there.
-And we mean A LOT.
 According to The Humane Society of the United States, there are over 10,000 puppy mills currently in operation in America, fewer than 3,000 of which are regulated by the Department of Agriculture.
 On top of that number, there are thousands of backyard breeders selling puppies all over the country.

 It’s extremely important that you do not buy a dog from a puppy mill or backyard breeder.
 These types of facilities give little to no concern about the welfare of the dogs they are breeding.
 This in turn leads to unsuspecting people being scammed into buying a dog that is littered with a myriad of medical conditions.
 Some common types of puppy mill dog health issues include: